gramineproject/graphene/Documentation/devel/howto-doc.rst

 To build documentation, change directory to ``Documentation``, install prerequisites, and use ``make``, specifying the appropriate target.
 The documentation is built with python3; if you have similar packages in python2, it may create problems; we recommend removing any similar packages in python2.
-Similarly, we recommend version 1.8 or higher of sphinx.
+Similarly, the documentation requires version 1.8 of sphinx.

 The output is in the ``_build`` directory: